 In the future, we may seek to access the capital markets from time to time by making additional offerings of debt and/or equity securities, including commercial paper, medium-term notes, senior or subordinated notes, preferred shares or common shares.
 We are not precluded by the terms of our organizational documents or the terms of our existing indebtedness from issuing additional debt or equity securities.
 Accordingly, we could become more highly leveraged, resulting in an increase in debt service that could harm our ability to make expected distributions to shareholders and in an increased risk of default on our obligations.
 If we were to liquidate, holders of our debt and lenders with respect to other borrowings will receive a distribution of our available assets before the holders of Company Common Shares.
 Additional equity offerings by us may dilute your interest in us or reduce the market price of your Company Common Shares, or both.
-Our outstanding Class C Preferred Shares, which rank senior to Company Common Shares as to rights to dividends and upon control in the properties of the pro less favorable terms for the issuance of our securities in the future.
+Our outstanding Class C Preferred Shares, which rank senior to Company Common Shares as to rights to dividends and upon liquidation, could limit our ability to make a distribution to you.
+Because our decision to issue securities in any future offering will depend on market conditions and upon liquidations beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
+Further, market conditions could require us to accept less favorable terms for the issuance of our securities in the future.
 Thus, you will bear the risk of our future offerings reducing the market price of your Company Common Shares and diluting your interest in us.